ericvaz/spatialanalysis/chapter1.md

 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:cbd5013047
-## More movies
+## Adding a Shapefile in R

-In the previous exercise, you saw a dataset about movies.
-In this exercise, we'll have a look at yet another dataset about movies!
+In this exercise you will learn how to add a Shapefile into R

-A dataset with a selection of movies, `movie_selection`, is available in the workspace.
+A dataset called SIDS2 is available in the workspace.

 *** =instructions
 - Check out the structure of `movie_selection`.